-Biomedical Sciences Core Curriculum.
-Students entering the Biomedical Sciences doctoral degree program are admitted as undeclared and must select a concentration by the end of their first Spring semester.
-Currently, the undeclared option is not available for master's students.
+Core Curriculum.
 The Graduate School of Biomedical Sciences has a one-semester core curriculum for Ph.D. students.
 This curriculum was designed to give all GSBS students a unified and coordinated foundation that would serve as a basis for further study in individual disciplines within the biomedical sciences.
 This curriculum is designed to accommodate both undeclared students and students who have declared interests in specific concentrations.
-Core curriculum courses will be taken during the first semester of the first year, and include Molecules, Cells, Genes, Biomedical Seminar Series, and Introduction to Biomedical Research.
-For more information please see the Core Curriculum Policy.
+Core curriculum courses will be taken during the first semester of the first year, and include Molecules, Cells, Genes, Biomedical Seminar Series, and